ppsdo/Crops-Solver/README.md

----
-created: 2024-05-04 07:51 PM
-modified: 2024-05-04 08:09 PM
----
 # Problem
 Source: from Brilliant's May rundown email.

 ![image](./crops.png)

->It’s Spring—the perfect time to start a farm.
+It’s Spring—the perfect time to start a farm.
 You have $100 to get your operation off the ground, and can plant any of the crops below that you can afford, at any time.

 | Crop        | Cost | Selling Price | Time to grow |
 | ----------- | ---- | ------------- | ------------ |